mediashower/coco/working-from-home.md

 While working from home, there are "hacks" you can use to keep yourself productive, which is important in the fight against COVID-19.
 {% endhint %}

-## Target URL:

-_Where do we want people to go?
-Please use high-authority websites \(WHO.int, CDC.gov, etc.\)._

-{% page-ref page="working-from-home.md" %}

-## Why This is Important:

-_In one sentence, explain why this message matters to our strategy._

-{% hint style="success" %}
-Staying productive is important for the world economy, for our businesses, and for our self-esteem.
-{% endhint %}

 ## Message Points:

 _5-10 message points that can be used as "springboards" for blog posts and social media._